openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 ### Implementation Details/Notes/Constraints

 See Alternatives section.
 The previous discarded approach required actual implementation of a admission plugin/controller or some other way to avoid tolerations with new code provided by us, but the accepted workflow is now available out-of-the-box with ValidatingAdmissionPolicies with CEL (still in tech preview, but available if enabled) combined with the NoExecute taint enforcement.
-So no real implementation from our side is needed, besides providing the default ValidatingAdmissionPolicy and writing documentation/guidance on how to apply this workflow.
+So no real implementation from our side is needed, besides providing the default ValidatingAdmissionPolicy, adding the right tolerations to our core workloads, adding the right permissions into relevant roles and writing documentation/guidance on how to apply this workflow.

 ### Risks and Mitigations